MAT381E-Fall21/.github/profile/README.md

 This course could not be possible without [ITU-Zoom](https://itu-edu-tr.zoom.us/), [ITU-Ninova](https://ninova.itu.edu.tr/tr/), [RStudio](https://www.rstudio.com/) along with all open-source packages, [GitHub](https://github.com/), and [GitHub Classroom](https://classroom.github.com/).

-**Cautionary Note 1: If you are educator and my course syllabus and materials motivate you to adapt a similar style for your course, please let me know it via inan@itu.edu.tr.**
+**Cautionary Note 1: If you are an educator and my course syllabus and materials motivate you to adapt a similar style for your course, please let me know it via inan@itu.edu.tr.
+I will appreciate any credit.**

 **Cautionary Note 2: Any piece of document/code/example here cannot be used for commercial use.
 Violations will be treated as needed.**